-On board a small-ship cruise through Alaska’s Inside Passage
+Photos of my small-ship Alaska cruise through the Inside Passage

-My recent trip to Alaska was a dream come true.
-Cruising through southeast Alaska’s Inside Passage on board InnerSea Discoveries’ small cruise ship, the Wilderness Discoverer, I got to experience some of the most breathtaking scenery imaginable.
+My trip to Alaska was a dream come true.
+During my Inside Passage Alaska cruise on board InnerSea Discoveries’ small ship, the Wilderness Discoverer, I got to experience some of the most breathtaking scenery imaginable.
 I stood out on the deck every morning and simply allowed the scenery to overwhelm me: dramatic fjords with countless waterfalls, imposing icebergs, awe-inspiring glaciers and mile after mile of verdant forests.
 I clambered excitedly out of bed every morning while everyone was asleep to admire the views in solitude, then wrote in my Travel Journal to record these scenes.
 Here are the first few passages from my Travel Journal describing seven glorious mornings accompanied by photos of my Alaska cruise.

 Day 3 – We left the ship for a leisurely morning stroll along Patterson Creek.
 We followed a narrow path through the temperate rainforest with its grand conifers, lush ferns and thick mosses.
 After about an hour, we reached a small clearing where we were treated to a stunning view of the river, the mountains and the Patterson glacier.